-The West Indies is a region of the North Atlantic Ocean in the Caribbean that includes the island countries and surrounding waters of three major archipelagos: the Antilles, which consists of the Greater Antilles and the Lesser Antilles, as well as the Lucayan Archipelago.
+The West Indies is a region of the North Atlantic Ocean and the Caribbean that includes the island countries and surrounding waters of three major archipelagos: the Antilles, which consists of the Greater Antilles and the Lesser Antilles, as well as the Lucayan Archipelago.

 The Antilles is an archipelago (group of islands) located in the Caribbean Sea and comprising all of the West Indies except the Bahamas and Turks and Caicos Islands.
 They are divided into two major groups: the Greater Antilles and the Lesser Antilles.